The Administration view allows you to create, modify, and delete settings and configurations that govern your GAAP environment.

 Using load balancers

 You can assign clusters to use load balancers to better manage Messaging Server traffic on your network.
-Intelligent Automation provides an internal load balancer that you can use, or you can provide your own solution.
+GAAP provides an internal load balancer that you can use, or you can provide your own solution.

 To create a load balancer, click Create a New Cluster and select New Load Balancer Cluster in the pop-up menu.
 You must configure the following: